gracez9630/murder-mystery/first/firstvictims.md

 The next day,

-When the player wakes up, they see that the others were still asleep, and decided to wake them all up.
+The player wakes up to notice that the others were still asleep, so they decided to wake them all up.
+One by one, the player wakes up the aunt, uncle, cousin, and second cousin.

 when they reach room 3, no one came out, so the player opens the door and sees the grandparents dead.